 FMS is continuously examining ways to manage its supplier payments more efficiently.
-Over the coming months, Stanford and JPM will launch a virtual card enrollment campaign to suppliers not yet enrolled to receive virtual card payments.
+Over the coming months, Stanford, J.P.
+Morgan (JPM), and JPM partners, Boost, Billtrust, Bora, Iteration Matrix (IM), will launch a virtual card enrollment campaign to suppliers not yet enrolled to receive virtual card payments.
 The campaign is to encourage use and outline benefits, which includes reducing payment terms to net five (5) days.
-Stanford and JPM have done prior enrollment campaigns.
-JPM representatives will contact targeted suppliers who receive check payments.
+Stanford, JPM, and IM have done prior enrollment campaigns.

 When a supplier agrees to accept virtual card payments, they will receive a welcome email with steps on how to securely receive and process payment notifications.